Filk/Arduino-Lessons/README.txt

 Hacking stuff, DIY and Nicolas Collins

 Lesson 3.
-Explain: buttons, potenciometers and the code in the Arduino IDE
+Explain: buttons, RGB Led, potenciometers and the code in the Arduino IDE
 Make: make a blinking LED and use buttons to turn it on or off Jamming
-Show and tell: RGB clothing box and André Rangel
+Show and tell: RGB clothing box and André Rangel (http://3kta.net/3projects.php)

 Lesson 4.
-Explain: PWM, LDR, dc motors, transistors and diodes
+Explain: PWM, LDR, dc motors, transistors, diodes and the Serial monitor in the IDE
 Make: make a motor spin faster or slower according to the distance to the brightness Jamming
 Show and tell: Quadrature and Ars Electronica